 - Unusual or small items often go overlooked.
 Even if they’re aware of depreciation, many investors don’t realise that things as simple as door stoppers, shower curtains and spa bath pumps can attract a depreciation claim.
 While they may seem small, these items can really add up in a depreciation claim.

-- Some investors will choose to make a self-assed claim.
+- Some investors will choose to make a self-assessed claim.
 This is risky for a variety of reasons.
 Many investors do not have the technical knowledge of a trained professional and as such, they can overlook important items or make an incorrect claim, which may mean it is not compliant and puts them at risk in the event of an ATO audit.
 It’s always best to get an expert on board to prepare your tax depreciation schedule.

 What assets are commonly missed?